SkillsFundingAgency/das-technical-guidance/collections/_development_standards/platform-integration.md

 Separate deployment slots (Staging and Production) don't share a key ring, meaning the standard slot swapping deployment that takes place in releases would result in an app using Data Protection to not be able to decrypt stored data using the key ring inside the previous slot.

-Additionally, Data Protection exceptions are seen on apps that do not persist to Redis:
+Additionally, Data Protection exceptions are seen on apps that do not persist to Redis Cache on Azure instances:

 | Log property name | Log property value  |
 |---|---|